123andy/redcap-docker-compose/rdc/documentation/README.md

 cp /Users/you/Library/Application Support/mkcert/rootCA.pem /path_to_redcap_docker_compose/credentials/rdc_rootCA.pem
 ```

-There is a script in the `redcap-overrides/web/startup-scripts` that will, if the file `rdc_rootCA.pem` exists, will install it into the server so it is trusted.
+There is a script in the `redcap-overrides/web/startup-scripts` that will, if the file `rdc_rootCA.pem` exists, install the crt into the trusted root chain so it will accept localhost calls.

 To test of this works, you can ssh into your web container and check.
 First, make sure you restart your containers with a `docker-compose down; docker compose up -d;`.
+Then, goto the `rdc/` directory and connect to the web container as follows below:
 Here is what it looks like when it isn't working:
 ```
 $ docker compose exec web /bin/bash